GoogleCloudPlatform/fda-mystudies/Terraform/README.md

 ## Deployment Steps

-1. Authenticate as a super admin using `gcloud auth login`.
+1. Authenticate as a super admin using `gcloud auth login [ACCOUNT]`.

     WARNING: remember to run `gcloud auth revoke` to logout as a super admin.
     Being logged in as a super admin beyond the initial setup is dangerous!